timjerman/CeltraJackpotPlayer/README.md

-SelectioGamePlayer
+Celtra Jackpot Player
 ==================

-The submission for the 2014 FRI challenge
+The submission for the 2014 Celtra-FRI challenge